Limited Time Offer:Up to 0% off Hello Interview Premium

 Understanding the Problem

 💬 What is ChatGPT?
-Unless you've been living under a rock, you know what ChatGPT is.
+ChatGPT hardly needs an introduction.
 It's a conversational AI product where users send prompts in natural language and get responses streamed back from a large language model.
 Conversations are saved, so users can come back to an old chat and pick up right where they left off.

-For this problem we treat the LLM as a black box we call, not something we train or run the internals of.
-All the design lives in the serving system around it, in how we stream tokens back fast, how we schedule scarce GPUs, and how we keep cost sane as conversations grow.
+For this problem, we treat the LLM as a black box we call, not something we train or run the internals of.
+All the design lives in the serving system around it.
+The interesting parts are how we stream tokens back fast, how we schedule limited GPU capacity, and how we keep cost sane as conversations grow.
 We'll also scope this to text in, text out only, with no images, audio, or video, and no editing or branching of existing messages.

 Functional Requirements